giovaninppc/giovaninppc.github.io/_posts/2018-06-08-SMCA Watch.md

 Super Mini Color Arcade is finally comming to Apple Watch (I'm sure you didn't expect that, right?).

-For the firts version, the WatchApp come with a single mini game, a gesture memory game.
+For the first version, the WatchApp come with a single mini game, a gesture memory game.

 ![Super Mini Color Arcade Download Image](../assets/img/posts/SMCA/coverWatch.png)